 If your organization is interested in learning more about one of the sponsorship packages above, please contact:

-Funding need: $25,000 Donations in any incremental amounts are greatly appreciated
+Funding Needed: Contributions in any dollar amount are greatly appreciated

 A warm welcome reception hosted amidst the soft lighting and warm décor with complimentary refreshments for all SUDC families attending the retreat weekend.
-The SUDC Foundation Board Chair will open the evening with a brief welcome and overview of activities for the weekend.
+The SUDC Foundation leadership will open the evening with a brief welcome and overview of activities for the weekend.
 Families will have the opportunity to connect and rekindle friendships with one another as they mingle amid the evening Bloomington skyline.
+This is an especially special time for SUDC siblings as they develop new connections with one another, making for an enjoyable weekend.

 Funding need: $2,000